Select Page

 Chinese

-In 2022, all year levels have been refitted with Promethean Smart Boards, 40 laptops in classrooms, and 30 laptops shared.
-One of the benefits of 2020-2021 Remote Learning was the up skilling of students in online learning, as students accessed our Blogs and Google Classroom every day.
+Our Digital Technologies program has been running at Templeton since 2000.
+All year levels have been refitted with Promethean Smart Boards, 40 laptops in classrooms, and 30 laptops shared.
+One of the benefits of Remote Learning was the up skilling of students in online learning, as students accessed our Blogs and Google Classroom every day.
+Our ICT program is designed to not only extend the skills of children in word processing, presentations and educational games, but provide opportunities to explore web building, animation and movie making.

 Library

 The Templeton Primary School Library is the learning hub of our school.
-It is home to a vast collection of non-fiction and fiction texts, teacher resources and the Edupass server room.
+It is home to a vast collection of fiction and non-fiction texts, teacher resources and the Edupass server room.
+The Premier’s Reading Challenge and Accelerated Reader are both run in the Library.
 The Library was renamed the Elizabeth Jones Memorial Library in honour of former staff member Elizabeth Jones, who passed away in 1987.

 Performing Arts